MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/ucsi.md

 ---
 title: USB-C Connector System Software Interface (UCSI) Driver
-description: Microsoft provides a USB Type-C Connector System Software Interface (UCSI) Specification-compliant driver. ms.date: 01/17/2024
+description: Microsoft provides a USB Type-C Connector System Software Interface (UCSI) specification-compliant driver for an Advanced Configuration and Power Interface (ACPI) transport. ms.date: 12/04/2024
 ---

 # USB Type-C&reg; connector system software interface (UCSI) driver

-Microsoft provides a USB Type-C&reg; connector system software interface (UCSI) specification-compliant driver for ACPI transport.
+Microsoft provides a USB Type-C&reg; Connector System Software Interface (UCSI) specification-compliant driver for an Advanced Configuration and Power Interface (ACPI) transport.
 If your design includes an embedded controller with ACPI transport, implement UCSI in your system's BIOS/EC and load the in-box UCSI driver (UcmUcsiCx.sys and UcmUcsiAcpiClient.sys).

 If your UCSI-compliant hardware uses a transport other than ACPI, you need to [write a UCSI client driver](write-a-ucsi-driver.md).